caseyjustus/boiled-down-plate/README.md

 Boiled-Down-Plate
 =================
+A front-end framework to kick start your development process.

-Setup for quick and easy customization to fit a variety of front-end development needs, Boiled-Down-Plate is a stripped down / bare essentials framework to quickly get your app up and running.
+Setup for quick and easy customization to fit a variety of front-end development needs, Boiled-Down-Plate is a stripped down, bare essentials framework that provides some commonly used tools, files and starter directories.

 Installation
 ------------